Ohzehn Textiles

-Apparel Sourcing from China for Milan Brands
+Apparel Manufacturing for Milan Fashion Brands

 Why brands in Milan choose to source through Ohzehn